Mitalie/hive-minitalk/README.md

 message is received, server prints it, releases the buffer, and is ready to receive another length-prefixed message, possibly from a different client.

+## Practical improvements

+The server allocates heap memory for the incoming message after receiving the length.
+If this allocation fails, the server is unable to handle the message.
+The server informs the client of the error with SIGUSR1 so it can stop sending and display an error to the user instead of sending its message into the void.

+Multiple simultaneous clients are not supported because simultaneous signals to the server could be lost.
+As soon as even one signal arrives from a sender other than the active client, we can't be sure we haven't lost a signal and abort the transmission with an error.
+However we haven't yet lost a signal from the other sender, so we consider the received signal a start of new transmission.
+There might still be an incoming signal from the previous active client, so the server waits until its arrival or timeout before proceeding with the new client.

+A client given incorrect server process id or a process whose peer dies during transmission could get stuck waiting for a reply.
+We detect failures to send a signal, but the other process could die after sending, or an incorrect process might just never reply.
+To avoid getting stuck, we implement a timeout after which the transmission is considered failed.
+The assignment doesn't allow any clock or timer functions, so we get a rough estimate by counting usleep calls while waiting for a signal.

 ## Additional ideas

 These ideas might be useful for supporting multiple simultaneous clients, or for